danylozhornyk/Ucode_Web_Marathon/Usof-backend/README.md

 **Recommended Tools:**
 - pgAdmin

-Make sure your database is running, and use one of these tools to manage and query the database.
+You should create a schema with properties indicated in file `index.ts` and change the password of a DMS user to valid Make sure your database is running, and use one of these tools to manage and query the database.
 You should be able to check the results of your backend requests directly in the database.

 ### 4. Run the Server